Skip to main content

 Diverse communities in Hawaii

 This topic looks different in Hawaii than it does in many mainland states.
 Multigenerational households are common.
 Adult children may live with a parent, or siblings may share care across islands.
 That can make family caregiving strong, but it can also make paperwork harder.
-If the main helper lives on a different island than the senior, tell the ADRC or Med-QUEST that right away so the case goes to the correct county and health plan staff.
+If the main helper lives on a different island than the senior, tell ADRC or Med-QUEST that right away so the case goes to the correct county and health plan staff.

 Language and communication help matter too.
 The Med-QUEST contact page includes TTY and relay options, and the state says you can ask for an interpreter or other communication help during appeals and hearings.
 If English is not the senior’s best language, ask for that help on the first call, not later.